 Presentation of a half recital, including classical music and jazz performances, may be undertaken by a Conservatory student after AP\\200-level study has been completed.
 Students in non-Conservatory curricula may undertake a half recital after four semesters of study.
 The length of each half of the recital is not to exceed 25 minutes of music.
-Prerequisite: Permission of the instructor.
 Concurrent enrollment in applied study is required.
 One credit.